ruusey/JRelay/README.md

 **8)** Implement your own custom packet and command handlers for your new plugin.
 Continue reading to learn more about the powerful tools within **JRelay** and how to make use of them to manipulate the game's data.

 **9)** Including your plugin in **JRelay**.
-To add your plugin into **JRelay** simply place its .class or .java file in the **JRelay** `plugins` folder.
+To add your plugin into **JRelay** you need to compile your plugin and ensure its package is defined as `package plugins;` Place your compiled plugin class inside the **JRelay** `plugins` folder.
+Please look up how to compile Java source code into Class files if this is confusing.
-This can be accomplished by simply copy-pasting the .java source file from your IDE or comiling your project as a jar and extracting the individual .class for your plugin

 ---